 Rainbow Health Ontario (RHO) is a province-wide program of Sherbourne Health that works to promote the health of Ontario’s LGBT2SQ communities and improve their access to services.
 RHO creates resources, provides information and consultation services, delivers education and training, and supports research to develop evidence-based practice and informed public policy.

-RHO works to improve access to services for LGBTQ communities across the province by:
+RHO works to improve health outcomes for LGBT2SQ communities across the province by:

 Our mission is to improve access to services and to promote the health of Ontario’s lesbian, gay, bisexual, trans and queer communities.

 We envision a province in which all lesbian, gay, bisexual, trans and queer people are healthy and valued members of their diverse communities and are supported by equitable services and public policy.

 The diverse communities we serve inform our beliefs and the guiding principles for our actions.
 As a program of Sherbourne Health (SHC), we are aligned with the SHC Beliefs and Guiding Principles.
 We believe in the value of diversity and respect for the individual.
 We believe in equity and an anti-oppression philosophy that underlies everything we do.
 We act with integrity in every choice and decision we make.
 We consider the whole person and believe that we cannot act alone; we must collaborate with our partners to build the health of our clients and communities.

 We believe that the social, cultural, political and economic context of peoples’ lives has a big impact on their health.
 We recognize sexual orientation and gender identity as determinants of health that impact health and wellness.
 We consider the social determinants of health when we plan and offer services, engage in advocacy activities and develop community and health system partnerships.
 We strive to understand and influence policies that will strengthen the communities we serve.